AddChew/PulseSensor/README.md

 ```
 python app.py
 ```
-3. Upload CSV file containing the text that you want to analyse and follow the on screen instructions.
+3. Batch: Upload CSV file containing the text that you want to analyse and follow the on screen instructions.
 You can test PulseSensor with the following test files found [here](https://drive.google.com/drive/folders/1YJgSY8qjgpMvULbsq-8tcM8EYvYLdkWJ?usp=sharing).